 “For a small subgroup of women with strong family histories of breast cancer, we recommend starting screening, including annual mammograms and MRIs, at age 25,” says Julie R. Gralow, MD, the director of breast medical oncology at the University of Washington and Fred Hutchinson Cancer Research Center in Seattle.

-You may also want to consider getting tested for the BRCA-1 and BRCA-2 gene mutations, which are linked to an increased risk of breast cancer.
+You may also want to consider INVALID ARTICLE ID for the BRCA-1 and BRCA-2 gene mutations, which are linked to an increased INVALID ARTICLE ID.

 4. Drink less alcohol.